 This conference aims to promote the early-career development of researchers working in exciting new directions in all areas of chemistry.
 As a participant, you can present your research to a diverse audience, network with researchers in your field(s), and learn about ongoing research at UChicago.
 Engage in workshops designed to support you in preparing for academic job applications, interviews, and negotiations.
 The UChicago academic community places the highest value on rigorous inquiry and encourages diverse perspectives, experiences, groups of individuals, and ideas to inform and stimulate intellectual challenge, engagement, and exchange.
 The University’s Statements on Diversity are at provost.uchicago.edu/statements-diversity.

 The conference aims to attract people interested in academic/faculty careers in organic chemistry, inorganic chemistry, physical chemistry, theoretical chemistry, materials, chemical biology, biophysics, and other areas of molecular science.
 We also seek to increase the diversity of researchers in chemistry; therefore, we particularly welcome applications from researchers who come from any groups that are underrepresented in the physical sciences.
 The conference welcomes postdoctoral fellows who have no previous affiliation with UChicago (Ph.D. or postdoc).
 Please note that this conference is not intended for individuals who have already accepted offers for faculty positions.

-The conference is sponsored by the University of Chicago Department of Chemistry and will be held over Zoom.
+The conference is sponsored by the University of Chicago Department of Chemistry and will be held in person at the University of Chicago in early June (date TBA).

 Applicants should complete the online application form and request a brief recommendation letter from their present advisor/mentor.
 NOTE: your advisor must send their recommendation letter separately, via email to firstname.lastname@example.org, by the March 6th deadline.